marinauyeda/marinauyeda/README.md

-# Marina Uyeda | Dispute Resolution Manager •⁠ Data Analyst • SQL, Python, Power BI & Looker Studio • Data-Driven Insights & Strategy
+# Dispute Resolution Manager •⁠ Data Analyst • SQL, Python, Power BI & Looker Studio • Data-Driven Insights & Strategy

 ## About
 Hey there! 👋 Imagine going from a total Excel newbie in 2019 to being the go-to person for data insights, scripting, and dashboard wizardry.
 That's my story!